Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Introduction

 \section{Introduction}

-A fundamental problem that crosses the interdisciplinary field of quantum information science is the estimation of the state of a quantum system \cite{paris2004quantum}.
-This task can be achieved by performing quantum state tomography (QST), which consists of obtaining statistical information about the state by measuring many copies of the system in different basis.
+A fundamental problem that crosses the interdisciplinary field of quantum information science is estimating the unknown state of a quantum system \cite{paris2004quantum}.
+This task can be achieved by performing a quantum state tomography (QST), which consists of obtaining statistical information about the state by measuring many copies of the system in different basis.
 Ideally, when a set of informationally complete measurements is available, the density matrix of the initially unknown state can be univocally determined within experimental errors.
-However, the number of measurements needed to perform a full QST scales exponentially with the number of particles in the system, which makes it impracticable in many circumstances of interest.
+However, the number of independent measurements needed to perform a full QST scales exponentially with the number of particles in the system, becoming impractical in many circumstances of interest.
 In this context, quantum state estimation techniques with partial information become of great relevance~\cite{Flammia_2012,Rebon17,zambrano2020}.

-The general inference method based on the maximum entropy principle (MaxEnt principle) is considered as a powerful technique for estimating the expected distribution in a wide range of probabilistic models~\cite{Canosa-Plastino-Rossignoli-PRA-MaxEnt,Plastino-Portesi-PRA-MaxEnt,Diambra-Plastino-PRE-MaxEnt-1995,Rebollo-Neira-Plastino-PRE-MaxEnt-2001,Sinatra-MaxEntRandomWalks-2011,Goswami-Prasad-PRD-MaxEnt-2013,Tkacic-MaxEntNeuralNetwork-2013,DEMARTINO2018,Tang2021}.
-This principle asserts that the most suitable probability distribution compatible with a given set of constraints is the one with the largest entropy \cite{Jaynes-1957a,Jaynes-1957b}.
-Moreover, by using the von Neumann entropy which is considered to be the quantum extension of the Shannon entropy, it has been proven to be useful for a reasonable estimation of a quantum state from incomplete data \cite{MaxEnt-Tomography,Teo-2011,Goncalves-2013-MaxEntTomography,MaxEnt-PRXQuantum-2021}.
+The general inference method based on the maximum entropy principle (MaxEnt principle) is considered as a powerful method for estimating probability distributions in a wide range of probabilistic models~\cite{Canosa-Plastino-Rossignoli-PRA-MaxEnt,Plastino-Portesi-PRA-MaxEnt,Diambra-Plastino-PRE-MaxEnt-1995,Rebollo-Neira-Plastino-PRE-MaxEnt-2001,Sinatra-MaxEntRandomWalks-2011,Goswami-Prasad-PRD-MaxEnt-2013,Tkacic-MaxEntNeuralNetwork-2013,DEMARTINO2018,Tang2021}.
+This principle asserts that the most suitable probability distribution compatible with a given set of empirical data (or constraints) is the one with the largest entropy \cite{Jaynes-1957a,Jaynes-1957b}.
+Moreover, by using the von Neumann entropy, which is considered to be the quantum extension of the Shannon entropy, it has been proven to be useful for a reasonable estimation of a quantum state from incomplete data \cite{MaxEnt-Tomography,Teo-2011,Goncalves-2013-MaxEntTomography,MaxEnt-PRXQuantum-2021}.